earchibong/devops_projects/kubenetes_05.md

 <br>

 This shows that the site is indeed reachable, but insecure.
-This is because some browsers do not load insecure sites by default.
+This is because some browsers (chrome) do not load insecure sites by default.
 It is insecure because it either does not have a trusted TLS/SSL certificate, or it doesn’t have any at all.

 Nginx Ingress Controller does configure a default TLS/SSL certificate.
 But it is not trusted because it is a self signed certificate that browsers are not aware of.